Muslim conquest of the Maghreb: Third invasion

 Under the standard of their queen Kahina, the independent tribes acquired some degree of union and discipline; and as the Moors respected in their females the character of a prophetess, they attacked the invaders with an enthusiasm similar to their own.
 The veteran bands of Hassan were inadequate to the defence of Africa: the conquests of an age were lost in a single day; and the Arabian chief, overwhelmed by the torrent, retired to the confines of Egypt.

 In 703, five years passed before Hassan received fresh troops from the caliph.
 Meanwhile, the people of North Africa's cities chafed under the Berber reign.
 Thus Hassan was welcomed upon his return, and managed to kill Kahina at the Battle of Tabarka.
 Gibbon writes that “the friends of civil society conspired against the savages of the land; and the royal prophetess was slain in the first battle.”

 The successful general Musa bin Nusair was appointed the governor of Ifriqiya.
 His armies brutally put down the Berbers, consisting of various faiths, who fought against the advancing Muslims.
 Their conquest reached the Atlantic coast in 708.
 He was noted for the vast number of mawla he had amassed which consisted of Berber converts to Islam and people from other regions as well.

 The number of slaves he took in his various campaigns (including campaigns outside Africa, against the Romans and Persians) is said to range from 30,000 to 300,000 in various Muslim histories and some even allude to a higher number.
 Philip Khuri Hitti described the attribution of figures such as 300,000 slaves (also capturing 30,000 noble maidens of Spain) to him as exaggerated which was due to the high number of slaves that were available after Muslim conquests.
-An assertation which is confirmed by historian Kishori Saran Lal.
+An assertion which is confirmed by historian Kishori Saran Lal.

 Musa also had to deal with the Byzantine navy that still fought on against the Muslim invasions.
 So he built a navy of his own which went on to conquer the Christian islands of Ibiza, Majorca, and Menorca.
 Advancing into the Maghreb, his forces took Algiers in 700.